* Budget measures include relaxation of annuity rules

 “Let me be clear: no one will have to buy an annuity.”

-That perception sent shares in Legal & General, which according to Bank of America Merrill Lynch makes a quarter of its core profits from annuities, heading for its biggest daily fall in five years as its shares dived 8.4 percent.
+That perception sent shares in Legal & General, which according to Bank of America Merrill Lynch makes a quarter of its core profits from annuities, heading for its biggest daily fall in five years as shares dived 8 percent at 1618 GMT.
 The shares were the biggest loser in the FTSE 100.

-Aviva's shares close down over 5 percent, while shares in Standard Life lost over 3 percent and Prudential's fell more than 2 percent.
+Aviva’s shares were down over 7 percent, while shares in Standard Life over 3 percent lower and Prudential’s lost almost 3 percent.

 Osborne called his shakeup the “most far-reaching reform” to pensions since 1921, aiming to encourage more people to fund their own retirement as the government seeks to reverse the damage caused to savings by record low interest rates since the financial crisis.